 Our Montessori classroom provides a prepared learning environment to help to create self-disciplined and self-motivated children that are empowered by opportunities for independence, mixed-age learning, and the desire to pursue knowledge.
 The classroom provides freedom within limits of an environment which develops a sense of order and self-discipline.
-The Montessori teacher ensures that each child chooses developmentally appropriate academic and social learning experiences.
-As students move through a Montessori program, they develop academic proficiency, respect, courtesy, and global awareness.

 Primary classes are specially prepared learning environments for children between the ages of 3 and 6 years.
 The didactic materials, curriculum and instruction are carefully divided into the following areas.